HIGH RESOLUTION WINDS (NWC/GEO-HRW)

 - One similar to the format used by all previous versions of HRW algorithm (named S_NWC_HRW-WIND_*.bufr).
 This case is the default option for HRW algorithm.
 Additionally in this case, if trajectories are calculated, an additional BUFR bulletin (named S_NWC_HRW-TRAJ_*.bufr) is also provided with the content of the corresponding Trajectories.

-- Finally, other one equivalent to the new format ("sequence 310077" defined by the IWWG/International Winds Working Group), to be used by other AMV bulletins distributed by other AMV centres through the WMO Global Telecommunications System (named S_NWC_HRW-WINDIWWG_*.bufr).
-This option is presented for the first time in NWC/GEO-HRW v2018.1.
+- Finally, other one equivalent to the new format ("sequence 310077") defined by the IWWG/International Winds Working Group, to be used by other AMV bulletins distributed by other AMV centres through the WMO Global Telecommunications System (named S_NWC_HRW-WINDIWWG_*.bufr).

 2. One HRW NetCDF bulletin format, providing information for both AMVs and Trajectories (named S_NWC_HRW_*.nc).